Hanis Zalikha: Education

 She received early education at Sekolah Kebangsaan Seri Selangor (1997), Sekolah Kebangsaan USJ 8 (1998) and Sekolah Kebangsaan Seafield (1999–2002).
 At the secondary level, she attended Sekolah Menengah Kebangsaan USJ 4 (2003), Seafield National High School (2004–2006) and Sekolah Menengah Kebangsaan Seksyen 9 (2007).
 In 2012, she graduated with a diploma in Business Management from Universiti Teknologi MARA, Segamat, Johor.
 In addition, she received the Vice Chancellor Award with a Cumulative Grade Average Rating (CGPA) of 3.9.
 She also intends to pursue her studies at a bachelor's degree level apart from opening her own beauty products business after graduation.

 Personal life

-Hanis Zalikha is married to Hairul Azreen on 5 June 2015.
+Hanis Zalikha has been married to Hairul Azreen since 5 June 2015.
 She has two children; Yusuf Iskandar born on 3 June 2016, and Alisa Aisyah born on 24 May 2019.
 They also have a cat, Bujibu Chempel.

 Yusuf and Bujibu had a reality show starring the two, titled My Little Heroes — Yusuf & Bujibu.
 The show ran for eight episodes on Astro Ria and Ria HD in Malaysia.